Sometimes I’m reminded just how lucky I am to live on a beautiful tropical rock in the middle of the ocean. That time is now.

 And I know what you’re going to say – the humidity in Hawaii makes it way worse.
 Again, I agree.
+Does Hawaii have mosquitoes?
+Absolutely.
 However, the great thing about 100 degrees in Hawaii is that there is a ginormous, refreshing ocean surrounding you at all times!
 86’ing the sweat has never been so simple.
-Also on Maui, there is a glorious thing called Upcountry, where low-elevation residents can flock upwards to enjoy wondrous things like cool breezes at any given time.
+Also, on Maui, there is a glorious thing called Upcountry, where low-elevation residents can flock upwards to enjoy wondrous things like cool breezes at any given time.

 #4 Super Formal Wear

-The occasional wedding, party or benefit may call for some type of formal wear, but all in all, super formal wear – I’m talking tuxedos and ball gowns – are an utter waste of closet space.
+The occasional wedding, party, night on the town in Waikiki, or benefit may call for some type of formal wear, but all in all, super formal wear – I’m talking tuxedos and ball gowns – are an utter waste of closet space.
 I’ve never spent so much time being barefoot in my life as I have living on Maui.
 I take off my shoes everywhere – as soon as I step in my apartment, my office, even my dentist’s office.
 Okay, one of those is a lie.
 I hate the dentist.
 But the point is, there is rarely an occasion that requires formality beyond a snazzy button-down aloha shirt.

 #5 Deadly Animals & Insects

-Sure, the occasional shark gets confused and mistakenly bites into a disappointing-tasting human every now and then, but your chances of getting bitten by a shark are still extremely slim.
+Sure, the occasional shark gets confused and mistakenly bites into a disappointing-tasting human every now and then.
+However, your chances of getting bitten by a shark are still extremely slim.
+Sharks are the most dangerous animals in all oceans.
 It’s the falling coconuts and sunscreen tornadoes you really need to worry about.

-To put it in perspective, Hawaii has no poisonous land snakes, bears, crocodiles, hippos, leopards, komodo dragons, hyenas, lions, tigers, poisonous dart frogs, rhinos, etc. That doesn’t mean we’re traipsing around wearing invisible nature armor, but it generally means that the most painful thing we’re likely to encounter on a daily basis is a kiawe thorn.
+To put it in perspective, Hawaii has no bears, crocodiles, hippos, leopards, komodo dragons, hyenas, lions, tigers, poisonous dart frogs, rhinos, etc. Does Hawaii have snakes?
+Nope!
+That doesn’t mean we’re traipsing around wearing invisible nature armor, but it generally means that the most painful thing we’re likely to encounter on a daily basis is a kiawe thorn.